What Exactly Is Marketing Attribution?

 - Machine learning: Helpful when refining the models

-- Custom requests: They have the ability to accomplish other requests, such as cohorting of conversions, custom lookback windows, and impressions tracking
+- Custom requests: They have the ability to accomplish other custom requests

 - Bayesian model: We appreciate the use of advanced and less common attribution models